-- Existing land uses include active agriculture and farmstead; single- family residential; commercial and office; industrial; cultural, outdoor recreation and cemetery; grassland and shrub; and woodland and wetland. - Large tracts of vacant land are intact throughout this sub-area presenting opportunities for residential, commercial and industrial development (in the portion of this sub area where sanitary sewer service is available). - Large tracts of vacant land are intact throughout this sub-area presenting opportunities for open space preservation (in the portions of this sub area where sanitary sewer service are unavailable). - Whitmore Lake High School campus resides within this sub-area. - Two (2) freeway interchanges are within/border this sub-area (US-23 / N. Territorial and US-23 / Six Mile). - US-23, Whitmore Lake Road and N. Territorial are the primary paved roads in this sub- area.
+- Existing land uses include active agriculture and farmstead; single-family residential; commercial and office; industrial; cultural, outdoor recreation and cemetery; grassland and shrub; and woodland and wetland. - Large tracts of vacant land are intact throughout this sub-area presenting opportunities for residential, commercial and industrial development in the portion of this sub area where sanitary sewer service is available. - Large tracts of vacant land are intact throughout this sub-area present opportunities for open space preservation in the portions of this sub area where sanitary sewer service is unavailable. - Whitmore Lake High School is located within this sub-area. - Two (2) freeway interchanges are within/border this sub-area (US-23 / North Territorial and US-23 / Six Mile). - US-23, Whitmore Lake Road and North Territorial Road are the primary paved roads in this sub- area.